 The 2006 Plan encompasses two stock incentive plans to Company executives and key managers.
 The primary long-term incentive plan is a performance share plan that provides for awards of shares of common stock based on achieving financial targets, such as targets for earnings per share and return on invested capital, as determined by the Company's Board of Directors.
 The stock awards are earned over a performance period, and the number of shares earned is determined based on the cumulative or average results for the period, depending on the measurement.
 Performance periods are consecutive and overlapping three-year cycles and performance targets are set at the beginning of each cycle.
 In order to transition to the 2006 Plan, the Company established award targets in 2006 for both a one-year and two-year performance period in addition to the normal three-year period.
 The plan provides for participants to earn from 33% to 200% of the target awards depending on the actual performance achieved, with no shares earned if performance is below the established minimum target.
-Awards earned under the performance share plan will be paid in shares of common stock at the end of each performance period.
+Awards earned under the performance share plan will be paid in shares of the Company's common stock at the end of each performance period.
 The compensation expense associated with these awards is being amortized ratably over the vesting or performance period based on the Company's projected assessment of the level of performance that will be achieved and earned.
 No compensation expense was recorded associated with the Company's one-year performance period transition plan during 2006, as no shares were earned as of December 31, 2006.
-During the first quarter of 2007, the Company granted 507,500 awards under the 2006 Plan for the three-year performance period commencing in 2007 and ending in 2009.
+During the nine months ended September 30, 2007, the Company granted 509,000 awards under the 2006 Plan for the three-year performance period commencing in 2007 and ending in 2009.
 Compensation expense recorded with respect to these awards was based upon the stock price as of the grant date.
-During the second quarter of 2007, the Company reversed approximately \$0.7 million of previously recorded compensation expense and ceased recording additional stock compensation expense associated with its two-year performance period transition plan, as it is no longer probable that the target performance levels will be earned.
-The weighted average grant-date fair value of performance awards granted under the 2006 Plan during the six months ended June 30, 2007 was \$37.38.
-Performance award transactions during the six months ended June 30, 2007 were as follows and are presented as if the Company were to achieve its target levels of performance under the plan:
+The weighted average grant-date fair value of performance awards granted under the 2006 Plan during the nine months ended September 30, 2007 was \$37.39.
+Performance award transactions during the nine months ended September 30, 2007 were as follows and are presented as if the Company were to achieve its target levels of performance under the plan: